stephanlensky/galaxy-book4-linux-sound/PLEDGE.md

-## Update: As of 12/6/25 all bounties have been claimed!
+## Update: As of Dec 6 2025 all bounties have been claimed!
 Please see the updated [README.md](./README.md) for details on the final patch.

 # Pledge Terms